 The shell is the hard plastic outer boot, which is the primary factor contributing to the weight and stiffness of the boot.
 Usually, a skier fits into a specific shell size and then can make adjustments to the liner to fine-tune the fit.

-Ski boots usually have between two and four buckles to tighten the shell.
-We prefer buckles to be made of metal for durability.
-Most buckles can mico-adjust to customize the fit.
+Ski boots have between two and four buckles that tighten the shell.
+We prefer metal buckles because they are more durable.
+Most buckles have a number of adjustments and micro-adjustments to customize the fit.

-It is becoming more common to see a walk/ski mode, which disengages the cuff of the boot from the bottom to allow for more ankle flexibility, on all-mountain models of boots.
+It is increasingly common to see a walk/ski mode on alpine boots.
+This mode disengages the cuff from the bottom of the boot to allow more ankle flexibility.
 This is a technology adopted from alpine-touring boots, which are used by backcountry skiers.

 — Mike Phillips & Ryan Huetter